List of Star Wars creatures: U

+Ubeba

-UbebaUbebas are simians, native to the planet Cholganna.
+Ubebas are simians, native to the planet Cholganna.

+Ugja

-UgjaUgja are solitary creatures, native to the planet Cholganna.
+Ugja are solitary creatures, native to the planet Cholganna.

+Ugnaught

-UgnaughtUgnaughts are small, humanoid creatures that are seen commonly on Bespin.
-In The Mandalorian chapter 1, there is an Ugnaught who used to work for the empire.
+Ugnaughts are small, humanoid creatures that are seen commonly on Bespin.
+In The Mandalorian chapter 1, there is an Ugnaught named Kuill who used to work for the empire.
 He was a slave and worked hard to buy his freedom.
-His name was Kuill and was killed in the last episode of the season.
-They can also be found in The Empire Strikes Back.
+Ugnaughts can also be found in The Empire Strikes Back.
 They work on the machine that freezes Han Solo in carbonite.

+Uller

-UllerUllers are horned creatures that live on Kashyyyk.
+Ullers are horned creatures that live on Kashyyyk.

 Umgullian blob

 The Umgullian blob is a pink, blobby creature, found on Shili and Mimban.
 They are most well known to be employed in the blob races on Umgul.

+Unark

-UnarkUnarks are small, acid-spitting worms that live on Coruscant.
+Unarks are small, acid-spitting worms that live on Coruscant.

 Urusai

 Urusais are reptavians (reptile and avian) native to Tatooine.

 V

+Varactyl

-VaractylVaractyls are lizard-like creatures with green scales and colored plumage on their necks.
+Varactyls are lizard-like creatures with green scales and colored plumage on their necks.
 They are native to the planet Utapau.
 Their toes allow them to climb almost vertically.
 They seem to have the head of a bird and a body of a gecko, and their call is a short warble-type sound.
 A female one named Boga is ridden by Obi-Wan Kenobi in Star Wars: Episode III – Revenge of the Sith.